moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

    Solution Explorer in Visual Studio

-- If the output says Build 7 succeeded tasks as shown in the image below, FLINT has been built successfully.
+- If the output says Build 7 succeeded as shown in the image below, FLINT has built successfully.
 .. figure:: ../images/windows_installation/successful_build.png
    :alt: Successful Build
    :width: 600